Numbers station: Interfering with other broadcasts

 The North Korean foreign language service Voice of Korea began to broadcast on the E03 Lincolnshire Poacher's former frequency, 11545 kHz, in 2006, possibly to deliberately interfere with its propagation.
 However, Lincolnshire Poacher broadcasts on three different frequencies, and the remaining two have not been interfered with.
 The apparent target zone for the Lincolnshire Poacher signals originating in Cyprus was the Middle East, not the Far East, which is covered by its sister station, E03a Cherry Ripe.

 On 27 September 2006, amateur radio transmissions in the 30 m band were affected by an S06 "Russian Man" numbers station at 17:40 UTC.

 In October 1990, it was reported that a numbers station had been interfering with communications on 6577 kHz, a frequency used by air traffic in the Caribbean.
 The interference was such that on at least one monitored transmission, it blocked the channel entirely and forced the air traffic controller to switch the pilot to an alternative frequency.

 A BBC frequency, 7325 kHz, has also been used.
 This prompted a letter to the BBC from a listener in Andorra.
 She wrote to the World Service Waveguide programme in 1983 complaining that her listening had been spoiled by a female voice reading out numbers in English and asked the announcer what this interference was.
 The BBC presenter laughed at the suggestion of spy activity.
 He had consulted the experts at Bush House (BBC World Service headquarters), who declared that the voice was reading out nothing more sinister than snowfall figures for the ski slopes near the listener's home.
 After more research into this case, shortwave enthusiasts are fairly certain that this was a numbers station being broadcast on a random frequency.

 The Cuban numbers station "HM01" has been known to interfere with shortwave broadcaster Voice of Welt on 11530 kHz.

 Attempted jamming

 Numbers station transmissions have often been the target of intentional jamming attempts.
 Despite this targeting, many numbers stations continue to broadcast unhindered.
-Historical examples of jamming include the E10 (a station thought to originate from Israel's Mossad intelligence agency) being jammed by the "Chinese Music Station" (thought to originate from the People's Republic of China and usually used to jam "Sound of Hope" radio broadcasts which are anti-PRC in nature).
+Historical examples of jamming include the E10 (a station thought to originate from Israel's Mossad intelligence agency) being jammed by the "Chinese Music Station" (thought to originate from the People's Republic of China and usually used to jam "Sound of Hope" radio broadcasts which are anti-CCP in nature).